PingOne Advanced Identity Cloud

 • Use it in any other way that you might use a resource

-You can call any endpoint in the remote tenant/IDM instance using this proxy.
+You can call any endpoint in the remote tenant or IDM instance using this proxy.

-A few situations where this feature may be useful include:
+A few situations where this feature might be useful include:

-• Syncing changes where there are geographically diverse data centers and they need to be kept in sync with one another.
+• Syncing changes where there are geographically diverse data centers that need to be kept in sync with one another.

-• Syncing data between existing self-managed IDM and a tenant/IDM instance.
+• Syncing data between an existing self-managed IDM and a tenant or IDM instance.

-The proxy does not support liveSync/implicit sync from the remote Advanced Identity Cloud resources.
-This means you are limited to using reconciliation when it comes to pulling data from a remote system.
+The proxy doesn’t support liveSync or implicit sync from the remote Advanced Identity Cloud resources.
+You’re limited to using reconciliation when it comes to pulling data from a remote system.

 How to determine the value for instanceName